 From late summer, through to the following spring, Purple Finch can sing a confusing rendition of their song.
 The flow to their sweet, melodious song is chopped, and what can be heard are brief spurts of notes followed by pauses.
-This song is generally made up of phrases of two to five notes each, and these phrases are alternated, with short pauses between them.
-The timing of the gaps between notes is variable, with some birds singing fast versions, and other signing slow versions with long gaps between notes.
-This particular style of song-flow is sung by the vireos, such as Blue-headed, Philadelphia, and Red-eyed.
+This song is made up of phrases of two to five notes each, and these phrases are alternated, with short breaks between them.
+The timing of the gaps between notes is variable, with some birds singing fast versions and other signing slow versions with long time-gaps between notes.
+This particular style of song-flow is reminiscent of the vireos, such as Blue-headed, Philadelphia, and Red-eyed.

 Have you encountered Purple Finch singing this “vireo song” before?